michael-ortiz/aws-on-call-notifier/README.md

 ## 📚 Database Configuration

-Before you can start reciving notifications, you fill your on-call schedule.
+Before you can start receiving notifications, you fill your on-call schedule.
 This project contains 2 main DynamoDB (non-relational) tables that contain the information about  **when** and to **whom** the notifications are going to be sent.
 The `users.json` and `schedule.json` files contain the data that will be preloaded into the DynamoDB database.
 Be sure to fill this with your respective information